 - Easy Access To The Dustbin: It may sound trivial, but every time I use my Roomba I have to empty the dustbin.
 It’s one of those small things that can become disproportionately irritating very quickly.
 The Powerbot Essential gets full points for ease of access.

 - Remote: I didn’t think this would make much of an impact on me, I guess I have taken a sort of ‘bah humbug’ attitude toward remotes.
 My Roomba doesn’t have one, I’m happy with my Roomba, so who needs it?
 Well, I might not need one, but after being able to guide the vacuum to one particularly messy spot (I have no idea what these cats do while I’m not home!)
 I have to say I’m now a big fan.

-- Attractive Pricing: As of this writing, the Powerbot Essential retails for less than $500 (check here for latest), which is considerably less than the $998 price tag (as of this writing) for Samsung’s Turbo Powerbot Vacuum.
+- Attractive Pricing: As of this writing, the Powerbot Essential retails for a good price (For the latest prices and discounts, check here), which is considerably less than the For the latest prices and discounts, check here) price tag for Samsung’s Turbo Powerbot Vacuum.
 Of course the Turbo also has an app one can use to remotely select which rooms you want the Turbo to clean and when.
 While that would be nice, for myself the lesser expense of the Essential more than makes up for any inconvenience.

 - Easy To Use: Overall, the Powerbot Essential is easy to use.
 Cleaning the dust bin is simple and quick and the remote is intuitive.
 In general, a well-designed machine.

 Cons – Where The Powerbot Essential Leaves Room For Improvement

 - Noisy: When you have a vacuum like the Powerbot Essential that has the power of more expensive vacuums you know there’s going to have to be a trade-off somewhere.
 It is noisy.
 My Roomba is noisy as well, so I usually end up sending it off to clean just before I go out.